MorpheApp/morphe-documentation/docs/morphe-development/1_setup.md

    2. Click the green **Play** button next to the `main` function.
 This will generate a new run configuration
    3. Edit the run configuration as follows:

-      - **Program arguments**: Specify the arguments you would use to run ReVanced CLI from the command line.
+      - **Program arguments**: Specify the arguments you would use to run Morphe CLI from the command line.
 Example:

         ```sh
         patch